sldobri/brackets-gulp/README.md

 # I'm making minor modifications to this plugin

-# For this plugin to work, you have to open the brackets on the command line
+### For this plugin to work, you have to open the brackets on the command line
 ex:
-$ Brackets.
+$ Brackets .